itechfy

 With the advent of VoIP, communication through phones has become seamless.
 No more static, no more voice breaking, just crystal clear voice!
 In fact, the technology’s business implications have been astonishing.
 But more on that later.
 So what is VoIP?

 Voice over Internet Protocol, or simply put, VoIP, is a cloud-based medium of voice communication that uses the internet to connect to or more phones together.
-However, you can still use a VoIP service via a landline.
+However, you can still use a VoIP service via a landline or choose from this list of UCaaS Providers.

 All you need is s VoIP adaptor, a service provider, and you’re good to go.
 You can download applications with in-built VoIP features such as Skype and ZOOM for your PC or smart devices.